sodadata/docs/soda/quick-start-prod.md

 ## Connect Soda to a data source and Soda Cloud account

-To connect to a data source such as Snowflake, PostgreSQL, Amazon Athena, or Big Query, you use a `configuration.yml` file which stores access details for your data source.
+To connect to a data source such as Snowflake, PostgreSQL, Amazon Athena, or BigQuery, you use a `configuration.yml` file which stores access details for your data source.

 This guide also includes instructions for how to connect to a Soda Cloud account using API keys that you create and add to the same `configuration.yml` file.
 Available for free as a 45-day trial, a Soda Cloud account gives you access to visualized scan results, tracks trends in data quality over time, enables you to set alert notifications, and much more.